 The Organization allocates 1.95% of the overall expenses to fund-raising with the exception of Advertising, which is allocated at 55%.
-The Organization determined that 75% of the total fund-raising expenditures (\$44,810) would be for retention of funding.
-The balance (\$14,936) would be for true recruitment of additional funding.
+The Organization determined that 75% of the total fund-raising expenditures (\$30,356) would be for retention of funding.
+The balance (\$10,119) would be for true recruitment of additional funding.

-Note 14: SUBSEQUENT EVENTS ODBANK
+Note 14: SUBSEQUENT EVENTS

-Management has evaluated subsequent events through February 19, 2019, the date the financial statements.
+Management has evaluated subsequent events through April 17, 2020, the date the financial statements.
 Subsequent Events are those events subsequent to the balance sheet date and audit report date that would materially affect the future fiscal condition of the Organization.
-There were no items that would qualify as a subsequent event.